 The English language surrounds us in our daily lives and is used in such diverse areas as politics, education, and economics.
 Knowledge of English thus increases the individual’s opportunities to participate in different social and cultural contexts, as well as in international studies and working life.
 (The Swedish National Agency of Education, 2011)

 LIP is an individual transit program mainly organized around progress in the subject of Swedish as a Second Language.
-The main purpose of LIP is to ensure a fast transit to future studies at for example upper secondary school.
-The focus of this dissertation is mainly on newly arrived immigrants’ need of equivalent English Education but also on school mapping and individualised education at LIP.
-In addition, the thesis will investigate language ideologues correlating with English education at LIP and evaluate how English education is planned, carried out and evaluated to secure equity/ equivalence in education.
+The main purpose of LIP is to ensure a fast transit to the job market or future studies at for example upper secondary school.
+This dissertation aims to seek answers to questions related to school organisation related to individual education at LIP.
+In addition, the thesis will investigate language ideologues correlating with English education at LIP and evaluate how English education is planned, carried out and evaluated to secure equal education.

-The method for data collection will be ethnographic fieldwork including interviews and observations.
-The field study is located at two different upper secondary schools where LIP is located and the duration of the study is one school year, including breaks and periods of data analysis.
-The organisation of the dissertation is a compilation thesis including three articles: one about the organisation of LIP, one about the ideologies surrounding education for newly arrived immigrants, and one article about the equity/ equivalence of the education at LIP.
+The method for data collection is ethnographic fieldwork including interviews and observations.
+The data collection is located at two different upper secondary schools during one school year.
+The organisation of the dissertation is a compilation thesis focusing on organisation, ideology, and equal education.

-I hope that my research can help to enhance focus on the importance of English education at LIP and long-term improvements of the English education at LIP.
+I hope that my research can help to enhance focus on the importance of English education at LIP and inspire to long-term improvements of the English education at LIP.